influxdata/influxdb-python/README.rst

 About
 =====

-InfluxDB-Python is a client for interacting with InfluxDB_ (http://influxdb.com/).
+InfluxDB-Python is a client for interacting with InfluxDB_.

-InfluxDB is an open-source distributed time series database, find more about at http://influxdb.com/
+InfluxDB is an open-source distributed time series database, find more about InfluxDB_ at http://influxdb.com/

 Installation